DKenefake/SmallPRNG/README.md

 auto c = s.i64[0] //c is the first 64 bits of memory in the state
 ```

-In general the injected prng function should be of the form
+In general, the injected prng function should be of the form

 ```C++